Project

 What do you think of including this new plugin along with the old one for 3.4?
 That would allow more people to test it while still having the ability to switch back to the old one if something did not work correctly (such as scrobbling of internet streams).

-#2 Updated by Luís Picciochi over 11 years ago
+#2 Updated by Luís Picciochi about 12 years ago

 Hi,